-Mariachi Music 101: Everything You Should Know About the Beloved Genre
+Mariachi Music History 101: Everything You Should Know About the Beloved Genre

 If you’ve ever traveled to Mexico or eaten at an authentic Mexican-style restaurant, you’ve probably listened to mariachi music.
-Whether streaming through speakers or performed by a group of musicians wearing dazzling matching suits and wide-brim sombreros, the sound of this traditional Mexican music style is unique and recognizable.
+Whether streaming through speakers or performed by a group of musicians wearing dazzling matching suits and wide-brim sombreros, the sound of the traditional Mexican mariachi music style is unique and recognizable.

 What is Mariachi Music?